Bayes Adaptive Monte Carlo Tree Search for Offline Model-based Reinforcement Learning: Methodology

-On the other hand, Polynomial Upper Confidence Trees (PUCT, \cite{DBLP:conf/pkdd/AugerCT13}), based on DPW, is a provably consistent planning method for solving MDPs with infinite-scale state/action spaces and arbitrarily stochastic transition kernels.
-In this case, we propose casting BAMDPs into MDPs (i.e., $\mathcal{M}^+$ defined in Section \ref{back}) and solving them with PUCT.
-The pseudo code is shown as Algorithm \ref{alg:2}.
-Ideally, as the number of simulations $E \rightarrow \infty$, PUCT can find a near-optimal solution of $\mathcal{M}^+$, which is also a near Bayes-optimal solution for the true environment.
-Each simulation follows a path that begins at the root node and ends at a leaf node, utilizing progressive widening for sampling both actions and next states, as illustrated in the \textproc{ActionPW} and \textproc{StatePW} procedures.
-Compared to PUCT, the significant modifications include: (1) replacing \(\langle \mathcal{S}, \mathcal{P}, \mathcal{R} \rangle\) with their extended definitions in BAMDPs, \(\langle \mathcal{S}^+, \mathcal{P}^+, \mathcal{R}^+ \rangle\), and (2) applying reward penalties to account for model uncertainty.
-To be specific, in \textproc{StatePW}, $r$ and $s'$ are sampled from a mixture of ensemble members, which is a practical implementation of sampling from $\mathcal{R}^+$ and $\mathcal{P}^+$ as shown in Eq. (\ref{bamdp-mdp}).
-After receiving the transition $(s, a, r, s')$, the belief vector $b(\theta)$ is updated to $b'(\theta)$ following Eq. (\ref{b'}), finishing the transition in $\mathcal{S}^+$ from $(s, b(\theta))$ to $(s, b'(\theta))$.
-Moreover, the reward \(r\) is adjusted with a penalty term as defined in Eq. (\ref{p-rwd}), which is then used to calculate the return \(R\).
-As aforementioned, applying such a reward penalty can effectively mitigate the issue of model exploitation.
+\textbf{Proposed algorithm -- Continuous BAMCP:} In Algorithm \ref{alg:2}, each simulation follows a path from the root node to an unvisited node, utilizing progressive widening when sampling actions or next states, as detailed in the \textproc{ActionPW} and \textproc{StatePW} procedures.
+Compared to PUCT, the main modifications include: (1) replacing \(\langle \mathcal{S}, \mathcal{P}, \mathcal{R} \rangle\) in MDPs with their extended definitions in BAMDPs, i.e., \(\langle \mathcal{S}^+, \mathcal{P}^+, \mathcal{R}^+ \rangle\), and (2) applying reward penalties to account for model uncertainty.
+To be specific, in \textproc{StatePW}, $r$ and $s'$ are sampled from the distribution predicted by all ensemble members, which is a practical implementation of sampling from $\mathcal{R}^+$ and $\mathcal{P}^+$ as outlined in Eq. (\ref{bamdp-mdp}).
+After receiving the transition $(s, a, r, s')$, the belief vector $b(\theta)$ is updated to $b'(\theta)$ following Eq. (\ref{b'}), finishing the transition in $\mathcal{S}^+$ from $(s, b(\theta))$ to $(s', b'(\theta))$.
+The transition history $h$ is then updated to $h'=hars'$.
+Secondly, in \textproc{Simulate}, a penalized reward $\tilde{r}$ (i.e., Eq. (\ref{p-rwd})) is used, which effectively mitigates overfitting to inaccurate ensemble members by incorporating pessimism, as discussed in Section \ref{DeepEns}.

+The following theorem establishes that our planner is a reliable and consistent solver for P-BAMDPs defined in Section \ref{DeepEns}.
+The detailed proof is provided in Appendix~\ref{proof}.
+This consistency guarantee is crucial, as it ensures that with sufficient computation, our planner's output converges to the true optimal value within the pessimistic model, providing a reliable value target for our overall learning framework.

+\begin{theorem} Let $\hat{V}(z_0)$ be the value of the root node $z_0$ estimated by \textbf{Continuous BAMCP} after $E$ simulations.
+Under the regularity and value function conditions defined in Appendix~\ref{proof.1}, the error of this estimate with respect to the P-BAMDP's optimal value $V^*_p(z_0)$ is bounded as follows, exponentially surely in $E$:

+where $\gamma_0, C_0 > 0$ are constants, $\gamma$ is the discount factor, $d_{max}$ is the maximum search depth, and $\epsilon_V$ is the uniform bound on the value approximation error at the leaf nodes. \end{theorem}